Kigali Beyond the Gorillas: Coffee, Community, and Rwanda's Most Underrated Capital

 They don't experience it at all.
 Most tourists land at KGL, transfer directly to a lodge near Volcanoes National Park, do the gorilla trek, and fly home.
 Kigali is just the airport to them.
 And they're missing — genuinely missing — one of the most fascinating cities in Africa.

-I understand the gorilla trek is the draw.
-It should be.
+The gorilla trek is the draw, and it should be.
 It costs $1,500 and it's worth every franc.
-But if you spend even two days in Kigali before or after, you'll leave with a completely different understanding of Rwanda.
+But spending even two days in Kigali before or after means leaving with a completely different understanding of Rwanda.

 Where should someone start?

 The genocide memorial.
 Always.
 Before the coffee, before the markets, before the nightlife.
-Go to the Kigali Genocide Memorial, spend three hours, and let it process.
+The Kigali Genocide Memorial deserves three hours.
 It's free.
 It's devastatingly well done.
-The personal testimonies, the children's memorial — I've been five times and I still can't get through the children's section without crying.
+The personal testimonies, the children's memorial — even after five visits, the children's section still brings tears.

-The memorial gives you context for everything else you'll see in Kigali.
+The memorial gives context for everything else in Kigali.
 Why the city is so clean.
 Why people are so intentional about community.
-Why Umuganda — the monthly cleanup day — isn't just a cute tradition but a national commitment to rebuilding together.
+Why Umuganda — the monthly cleanup day — isn't just a tradition but a national commitment to rebuilding together.
 The memorial connects it all.

 Tell me about the coffee scene.